bahrus/slot-kin/README.md

 ## The usefulness of default slot children

-There may be other uses, but the one that I find most interesting is that the ability to provide default slot children would provide a way of "self-documenting" the component, so users could inspect the element and see exactly what they need to do to create the output they need.
+1. The ability to provide default slot children would provide a way of "self-documenting" the component, so users could inspect the element and see exactly what they need to do to create the output they need.
+2. In some cases, a simple, native, default button can be used as part of the interface, but power users may want to specify specifically which button to use (for example which design library to use).

 ## Syntax